Where Does Creative Thinking Training Begin?

 What is the Place of the Ego in Creative Thinking?

 The ego tends to take over Creative Thinking by minimizing what it doesn’t know, and being bombastic about what it does know.

 So, for starters, try to give up being the “all-knowing” adults who are so sure of themselves, which equates everything new with what it already knows.
 (In these changing times beware of the words “there is nothing new under the sun”!)
-The "I Know" state of mind is CLOSED to new knowledge and does not pursue innovation or Creative Thinking - why should it?
+The “I Know” state of mind is CLOSED state of mind.
+It is closed to new knowledge and does not pursue innovation or Creative Thinking – why should it?
 It thinks it already knows what there is to know.
 Many people think that way, but they’ll never admit it.
 Such admission would be a Creative Thinking attitude form them, which they deny by having an outsized ego!

 The ego represents the identity we created, which is based on PAST accomplishments.
 There is no “food” for the ego in what it doesn’t know.
 The ego doesn’t know the now or the future.

 In other words, your ego represents the past while a Creative Thinking State of Mind belongs to the present and the future.
 If you want to have new ideas, look at things different, accept the unknown, and become bright and curious-minded….

 Live each day is if it was your last!
 For Real!